-Morning depression is one of the core features of melancholia found in major depressive disorder (MDD).
-Patients with DV typically experience a worsening of depressive symptoms in the morning as opposed to in afternoon or evening.
+Morning depression is one of the core symptoms of melancholia, a characteristic found in some people with major depressive disorder.
+People with morning depression may experience feelings of extreme sadness, frustration, anger, and fatigue.
+These feelings are often worse in the morning as than in the afternoon or evening.

-- trouble facing simple tasks such as showering or making coffee
+- difficulty facing simple tasks, such as showering or making coffee

-- slowed down physical or cognitive functioning ("thinking through a fog")
+- delayed physical or cognitive functioning ("thinking through a fog")

 - intense agitation or frustration